SamH-S/PhishingEmailGenChatGPT/README.md

-# Python Email Scraper and Generator
+# Email Scraper and Generator

 This repository contains two Python scripts: `scraper.py` for scraping websites to find email addresses, and `emailgen.py` for generating customised phishing emails based on scraped page content through ChatGPT.
 This is a proof of concept to encourage discussion.
 I'd expect the following improvements to be made by criminals: